labsyspharm/ashlar/ashlar/rc/README.md

           the second mosaic (antibody image), will generate
             - 1 pyramidal image in the second folder (`.ashlar-subtracted.ome.tif`)

-3. (Optional) Combine multiple ome-tiff into one single ome-tiff
+3. (Optional) Combine multiple OME-TIFFs into one single OME-TIFF

     ```bash
     NAME